dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 @property (nonatomic) bool isMissionStarted;
 @property (atomic) CLLocationCoordinate2D aircraftLocation;
 @property (atomic) double aircraftAltitude;
-@property (atomic) DJIGPSSignalLevel gpsSignalLevel;
+@property (atomic) DJIGPSSignalStatus gpsSignalStatus;
 @property (atomic) double aircraftYaw;
 @property (nonatomic, strong) DJIMission* mission;
 ~~~

 Here we create a **prepareMissionProgressAlert** to show the prepare mission progress message.
-The "aircraftLocation", "aircraftAltitude", "gpsSignalLevel" and "aircraftYaw" properties will be updated as the latest flight controller system status of the drone.
+The "aircraftLocation", "aircraftAltitude", "gpsSignalStatus" and "aircraftYaw" properties will be updated as the latest flight controller system status of the drone.

 Moreover, initialize the **isMissionStarted** and **aircraftLocation** properties in the ViewDidLoad method: